 Simply, just multiply the decimal numbers without decimal points and then give decimal point in the answer as many places same as the total number of places right to the decimal points in both numbers.

-If you divide decimal numbers as it is with decimal point is quite confusing and difficult.
-We can use same trick we used in multiplication of decimals i.e. remove the decimal points and divide the numbers like whole numbers.
+If you divide decimal numbers as it is with a decimal point is quite confusing and difficult.
+We can use the same trick we used in the multiplication of decimals i.e. remove the decimal points and divide the numbers like whole numbers.

 Let’s divide 40.5 by .20.
 Methods to divide these decimal numbers are as follows: